pbatard/rufus/README.txt

 Compilation:
   Use either Visual Studio 2010, WDK (Windows Driver Kit) or MinGW and then invoke the .sln, wdk_build.cmd or configure/make respectively.
+  You can change the project options (FreeDOS support, etc) by editing the top-level ms-config.h (Visual Studio, WDK) or running "./configure --help" (MinGW).

+Additional information:
-  You can get additional information about what Rufus is doing through a Windows debugger such as DebugView.
+  Rufus provides extensive information abour what it is doing through the Windows debug facility, which can be accessed with an application such as DebugView.

 More info:
   http://rufus.akeo.ie